jhannemann/bowling/instructions/BowlingGame.md

 A more intutitive and easier way is to simply move the object proportional to its axis input and make the object stop when there is no input.

 This mode of operation,
-where an objects position is directly manipulated independent of the pysics engine is called *kinematic*.
+where an objects position is directly manipulated independently of the pysics engine is called *kinematic*.

 We will therefore set the Ball to kinematic by default by checking the corresponding box in its prefab's Rigidbody component.